36 Wycombe Road,

 No one has favorited this theater yet

 A Canadian maple wood floor was laid, and it became a roller skating rink which operated until 1939 when World War II began.
 It was requisitioned by the Government as a manufacturing facility.
 After the war, it became a printing works.
-It currently (in 2014) is occupied by a graphic design company known as Red Rhino Creations.
+In 2014 it was occupied by a graphic design company known as Red Rhino Creations.
+In 2019 it was converted into a private house.